wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 5.35 =
+* Correction of code to make it (normally ;)) fully compatible with WP 3.x (no more error during the install or the update process)
+* correction in the code to show normal time since the last event in the shoutbox (before that, `40 years and six month` was shown),
+* update of the url of my website

 = 5.32 =
 * Little correction in `widgetized.php` to produce XHTML conform code,
 * update of the french translation.